gbti-network/.github/profile/readme.md

 # GBTI Network

-The **GBTI Network** connects developers, innovators, and enthusiasts, fostering a vibrant community.
-Through cutting-edge tools, projects, and resources, we empower members to create, share, and succeed.
+The **GBTI Network** is a professional co-op network where members share profits, publish products, and contribute articles—all powered by community and GitHub sponsorships.

-Sponsor our work by becoming a [GBTI Network Member](https://github.com/sponsors/gbti-network) (_powered by GitHub Sponsorship_).
+Sponsor our work by becoming a [GBTI Network Member](https://gbti.network/membership) (_powered by GitHub Sponsorship_).

 ---